kbrose/vsc-python-indent/.github/ISSUE_TEMPLATE/bad_indentation.md

     |
 ```

+*Write a short description about why you want the behavior you have described.*

+**Environment (please complete the following information):**
+ - `Python Indent` version: [e.g. 0.7.0]
+ - Visual Studio Code version: [e.g. 1.33.1]
+ - OS: [e.g. ubuntu 18.04, Mac OS Mojave]

 **Screenshots:**
 If you want, attach screenshots/videos/gifs to help explain your problem.

-**Environment (please complete the following information):**
- - OS: [e.g. ubuntu 18.04, Mac OS Mojave]
- - Version of `Python Indent` [e.g. 0.7.0]
- - Version of Visual Studio Code [e.g. 1.33.1]

 **Additional context:**
 Add any other context about the problem here.